 Sources of personal information

-We may receive some of your personal information from third parties,
+We may receive some of your personal information from third parties, such as:

 · Bulldog Marketing Limited

 Special categories of data